Elizaboy26190/reactDemo/README_answers.md

 # Future edits

-I added a new comment form for the users to add.

 I would add a user and category inputs to the form html and would use similar helper functions to the body and title to add the neccessary data for the project.

 I would also use the delete paart of the CRUD API and add buttons to delete a post (which would trigger a fetch of new data).

 I would also add signup and authorising functionality to track which user posts.

-A similar form could also be created for comments so that we could add comments to other posts.
+A similar form could also be created for comments so that we could add comments to other posts. - Finished before submission

 I could have done better refactoring afterwards - helper functions to map and add tag when split on newline etc.

-This is similar to the intended behaviour of libs/api as a starter of the intended progress.

-I could use paginate to make viewing in teh home page betetr and filter to just show first 10 at a time.
+I could use paginate to make viewing in teh home page betetr and filter to just show first 10 at a time. - Finished after submission

+# Updates

+### 25/07/19

+I implemented the idea of paginatiion using `components/pagination.js`.
+This allows us to only show limited posts and then allow the users to navigate to other pages if needed.
+This allows for a better experience in particular on small width devices to prevent the users having to do excessive scrolling.